MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

     3. On the AOS machine, go to the Cert manager, **Certificates** (Local Computer) > **Trusted Root Certification Authorities** > **Certificates**  and verify that the ADFS certificate is listed.
 If you receive a message that the site isn't secure, this is because you haven't added your AD FS SSL certificate to the Trusted Root Certification Authorities store.

-### Can't connect to remove server in some locations
+### Can't connect to remote server in some locations
 If you are unable to connect to the remote server at the following places:

 - System.Net.HttpWebRequest.GetResponse()
 - System.Xml.XmlDownloadManager.GetNonFileStream(Uri uri, ICredentials credentials, IWebProxy proxy, RequestCachePolicy cachePolicy)
-- System.Xml.XmlUrlResolver.GetEntity(Uri absoluteUri, String role, Type ofObjectToReturn) Go to the C:\ProgramData\SF\AOS\_1\Fabric\work\Applications\AXSFType\_App35\log folder where you get the error and out files.
+- System.Xml.XmlUrlResolver.GetEntity(Uri absoluteUri, String role, Type ofObjectToReturn) Go to the `C:\ProgramData\SF\AOS_1\Fabric\work\Applications\AXSFType_App35\log` folder where you get the error and out files.
 The out file contains the following information:

 - System.Net.WebException: Unable to connect to the remote server --->
 - System.Net.Sockets.SocketException: A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond x.x.x.x:443

-You can also use Psping to try to reach the remove server.
+You can also use Psping to try to reach the remote server.
 For information about Psping, see [Psping](https://docs.microsoft.com/en-us/sysinternals/downloads/psping).

 ### Redirect login questions and issues
 If you are having issues with login, verify in Service Fabric Explorer that the **Provisioning\_AdminPrincipalName** and **Provisioning\_AdminIdentityProvider** are valid.
 For example,